 - Pre-drill screw holes every 18 inches.

-You will want to do this because wind, water, and sand can seep in causing damage.
-Also, windows could break causing even more damage.
+You’ll want to do this because wind, water, and sand can seep in, causing damage.
+Also, windows could break causing even more damage to the interior of your home, and may cause personal injury to you, members of your family, and family pets.

 Stock Up to Be Prepared for a Hurricane

-Obviously, stocking up is going to have to be done well before a hurricane is insight.
-If you live in an area where you know hurricanes frequent, you will want to prepare long before you need to.
-Here is what you can start doing now!
+Obviously, stocking up is going to have to be done well before a hurricane is in sight.
+If you live in an area where you know hurricanes frequently visit, you will want to prepare long before you need to.
+Here is what you can start doing now:

-- Put extra clothing in water safe containers.
+- Put extra clothing in water-safe containers.
+Plan on various temperature scenarios.

 Make an Important Documents Binder

 What happens to paper when it gets wet?
 Having a binder that can be kept safe from disaster and can easily be grabbed is an essential part of planning for a hurricane.
-You don’t want to be without your homeowner’s insurance after a hurricane has destroyed your home.
-Check out this Free Emergency Binder Kit to make sure you have all your important documents at hand.
+You don’t want to be without your homeowner’s insurance policy, including proof of flood insurance, if applicable, after a hurricane has destroyed your home.
+This FREE Emergency Binder is ready for you to print: Free Emergency Binder Kit to make sure you have all your important documents on hand.

 Items to Have on Hand